hepplerj/Dissertation/ch4.dissertation.Heppler.md

 Open Space, "The Case for Open Space," report (January 1969), Folder 4, Carton 2, Calif.
 Tomorrow records {DETAIL}.]

+## East Side Environment

+The Community Services Organization (CSO) held its first meeting in San Jose in 1952, hosted by Cesar Chavez.
+Chavez lived in the neighborhood known as Sal si Puedes ("Get out if you can"), a suburban barrio in East San Jose that served as home for many of the area's seasonal workers.
+Sal Si Puedes was overlooked by the City.
+The majority of the concerns at the first CSO meeting revolved around environmental issues: floods, polluted creeks cesspools that spread dysentery.^[Cesar Chavez, "The Organizer's Tale," *Ramparts*, July 1966; Levy, *Cesar Chavez*, 97--98; Ross, *Conquering Goliath* 3; Ross, "The Saga of Sal Si Puedes" 5.]
+The CSO became an expression of political power for barrio residents concerned about urban growth and its attendant problems.
+The urban transformations in East San Jose led to a new kind of environmental politics among barrio residents that engaged in electoral politics and led to widespread discussions about urban growth and its attendant environmental costs for the suburban colonia.

+Located in the neighborhood of Mayfair east of Highway 101, Sal si Puedes occupied the eastern edge of the neighborhood.^[Sal si Puedes no longer exists today.
+The original site of Sal si Puedes is now overlaid by Highway 680.
+The interchange between Highway 680 and Highways 101/280 was completed in the 1970s.]
+Sal si Puedes had become a site of environmental concern for the city's Mexican American residents.
+By the early 1950s, Fred Ross wrote of the area's lack of sewers, cesspools that led to amoebic dysentery outbreaks, and muddy, flooding streets that occasionally left children unable to attend school.^[Ross, "The Saga of Sal Si Puedes," 3--6.]
+In the 1950s the residents of Sal si Puedes criticized the environmental hazards that had overtaken their community.
+In the first meeting of the CSO, residents took the opportunity to denounce "every rate, mosquito, cesspool, traffic hazard and flooded road" that had characterized the city.^[Ross, "The Saga of Sal si Puedes," {PG}.]

+The very name of the community became a rallying point for activists.
+Originally coined Sal si Puedes by Puerto Rican families who gave it the name due to its muddy streets that became filled with potholes in the winter rains.
+Residents continued to use the name because of its housing and socioeconomic problems.^[Clark, *Health in Mexican American Culture*, 35.]

+Ross, Chavez, and others began organizing the community to act.
+Ross told members of the CSO meeting that election drives he helped organize in Los Angeles had helped bring streetlights, paved roads, and medical care to the barrio.
+East San Jose could achieve the same.^[Ross, "The Saga of Sal si Puedes," {PG}.]
+An 85-day registration drive managed to register 6,000 Mexican American voters, a tactic that worked.
+City officials responded, bringing modern urban services to Sal si Puedes within months after the election drive.
+New public works systems to fix chronic flooding, clearing out cesspools, and paved roads were brought to the barrio.
+Packinghouses and canneries were forced to end dumping into the creek.^[Ross, "The Saga of Sal si Puedes," 16; Clark, *Health in the Mexican-American Culture*, 28.]

+Despite the city's attempts at connecting the barrios to urban services, such places were considered expendable.
+The City of San Jose saw the barrios as signs of decay.
+"Each segment of the city," the 1958 master plan noted, "has a natural cycle of growth---obsolescence and decay---and then renewal."^[San Jose City Planning Commission, *Master Plan of the City of San Jose*, 89.]
+The planning commission's map of blighted areas closely followed the city's barrios.
+The city, the commission warned, needed to pursue renewal programs to prevent blight from spreading so "that the vast private investment in our city will remain sound an continue to expand."^[Planning Commission, *Master Plan*, 94--95.]
+Renewal needed to "clear and rebuild areas that economically are not worth saving."^[Planning Commission, *Master Plan of the City of San Jose*, 89.]
+The suggestions for renewal aligned with the federal transportation program, which city officials turned to for helping in aiding demolition of blighted areas.
+Municipal planners began planning three interstate highways and an expressway through East Side.
+Highways 280 and 680 would shuffle traffic between northern and southern Santa Clara County.
+Capitol Expressway skirted the eastern edge of the city.
+In the process of constructing the new highway system, many of the eastside barrios were demolished.^["Housing for Freeway Displace-ees," n.d., Box 5, Folder 19, Fred Ross Papers, Department of Special Collections, Stanford University Libraries, Stanford, California.]
+In response to the eradication of San Jose's barrios, many Mexican Americans moved to a central part of eastside, physically and symbolically separated from white communities by the freeway.
+This area of San Jose also became home to the city's federally-financed public housing projects.
+In 1966, the new San Jose Housing Authority began placing Mexican Americans into public housing in a regional already highly populated by Mexican Aemricans.^["Housing for Freeway Displace-ees"; "Sofia Mendoza Oral History," March 2, 1988, Chicano Oral History Collection, San Jose State University Library Special Collections and Archives.
+See also Grace Kubota and Stephen Manley, "Opening Brief of Appellants," n.d., *Ybarra v.
+San Jose*, Northern District of California, 276-98-009, RG 276, Box 27, National Archives Pacific Region.]

 ## Saving Open Space for the Cost of Wine and Bread

 Concerns about the increasing value of agricultural land and threat of